Ultra-bob/EurekaHacks2024/README.md

 However, index.js is where everything actually starts, you can see it actually takes the App component and renders it to the root element in index.html.

-This also makes index.css like the global css file that should be imported everywhere automatically.
+This also makes index.css like the global css file that should be imported everywhere automatically (though technically every components css is global).

 App.js is where the main component is, it is the parent of all the other components and is where the routing is done.